-- You can print, photocopy and use our timesheets as often as required, you do not need to request further timesheets from us. - Please always use your own timesheet and do not let anyone else use yours. - Timesheets must be submitted on a weekly basis on a Monday by 12pm. - Timesheets must be emailed to timesheets@nursdoc.com - The Nursdoc working week runs from Monday to Sunday and this is reflected on the timesheet.
-Some clients have different working weeks which will be advised to you. - · Please fully complete your timesheet including your name, the client name and hours worked (less any breaks taken) - You should complete a new timesheet each week and must only include one client per timesheet. - If you are given a reference number for the booking, please write it on your timesheet.
-At the end of each shift make sure your timesheet is signed by your supervisor or line manager at the client you are working.
-Failure to have the timesheet signed will result in the timesheet being rejected for processing. - · You must also sign your timesheet yourself as confirmation the information on the timesheet is accurate. - Please use a separate timesheet for each separate booking (do not put the details of different clients, wards, grades or weeks on one timesheet) If you are in any doubt, contact the Nursdoc office. - Some clients require you to fill in their own timesheet (e.g. on-line timesheets) as well as a Nursdoc timesheet.
-If this is the case your consultant will advise you at the time of placement. - If you do not get the correct timesheets filled in, we will contact you to let you know what we need in order to pay you.
-If you have any queries please call the office for clarification. - If either a client timesheet or a client reference number are missing when you submit your timesheet, payment may be delayed until Nursdoc can obtain these. - Please deduct breaks from the total hours, as these are unpaid. - Always remember to leave a copy of your signed timesheet with your line manager, and keep a copy for yourself.
-If a client specific timesheet is also required, follow the same principles as above Nursdoc will treat any attempt to falsify any of the information on your timesheet very seriously.
+- You can print, photocopy and use our timesheets as often as required, you do not need to request further timesheets from us - Please always use your own timesheet and do not let anyone else use yours - Timesheets must be submitted on a weekly basis on a Monday by 12pm. - Timesheets must be faxed to the number quoted on the timesheet.
+Limited Companies need to send invoices with timesheets - The Nursdoc working week runs from Monday to Sunday and this is reflected on the timesheet - Please fully complete your timesheet including your name, the client name and hours worked (less any breaks taken) - You should complete a new timesheet each week - If you are given a reference number for the booking, please write it on your timesheet - At the end of each shift make sure your timesheet is signed by your line manager.
+The bottom of the timesheet must also be signed by your line manager - You must also sign your timesheet yourself - Please use a separate timesheet for each separate booking (do not put the details of different clients, wards, grades or weeks on one timesheet) If you are in any doubt, contact the Nursdoc office - Some clients require you to fill in their own timesheet (eg on-line timesheets) as well as a Nursdoc timesheet.
+If this is the case your consultant will advise you at the time of placement - If you do not get the correct timesheets filled in, we will contact you to let you know what we need in order to pay you.
+If you have any queries please call the office for clarification - If either a client timesheet or a client reference number are missing when you submit your timesheet, payment may be delayed until Nursdoc can obtain these - Please deduct breaks from the total hours, as these are unpaid - Always remember to leave a copy of your signed timesheet with your line manager, and keep a copy for yourself.
+If a client specific timesheet is also required, follow the same principles as above

+Nursdoc will treat any attempt to falsify any of the information on your timesheet very seriously.